lvanschilfgaarde/lordcephei.github.io/pages/fplotdoc.md

 This time commands are read from script _fplot.cr_{: style="color: green"}.

 + Commands inside a script work almost exactly as they do on the command line.
-  In scripts you have to use **\{...}** when you want curly brackets, since **{...}** are interpreted by the preprocessor as expressions.
-Curly brackets in labels are used for superscripts and subscripts, and Symbol fonts.
+  In scripts you have to use **\\{...}** when you want curly brackets, since **{...}** are interpreted by the preprocessor as expressions.
+Curly brackets are used in labels for superscripts and subscripts, and Symbol fonts.
 + **fplot**{: style="color: blue"} draws constant-value contours at 0.045 and 0.055 because of `-con .045,.055`.
-+ By splitting up the four contours into a pair of `-con` commands, distinct colours and line types can be drawn.
+  By splitting up the four contours into a pair of `-con` commands, distinct colours and line types can be drawn.
 + Data is read from _chgd.cr_{: style="color: green}.
 It contains 101 rows and 101 columns; but this is not evident from the file itself.
   The script tells **fplot**{: style="color: blue"} that the file contains 101 columns with `nc -101`; it works out the number of rows from the file contents.
-+ Two of the contour values are labelled (`-lblu`) using helvetic font, 13 points; the figure is labelled at the bottom using 14pt Roman type.
++ Two of the contour values are labelled (`-lblu`) using helvetica 13 point font; the figure label at the bottom uses 14pt Roman font

-### 3. _fplot command line arguments_
+### 3. _fplot commands _

 ### _Other resources_